 Create a Custom Font

 While classic scripts and fonts are favorites for a reason, there's no reason to include a traditional note if that's not your style.
 For instance, this bride worked with Emily Snyder to hand-calligraph the design for their invitation suite, which she calls both classic and wild.
 "It reminded me of the Spanish moss, the vines of ancient oaks dripping, and the historic architecture of The Cloister," she says.
 "It was that juxtaposition of natural wildness and polished elegance that I hoped to capture in our design."

 Seeking unexpected inspiration?
 Look to the art displayed on the walls of your venue for design and color ideas, as this couple did at the Shinola Hotel in Detroit.
 “The spaces were modern and gorgeous, with a classic-vintage twist, and filled with an impressive art collection with works by some of our favorite artists," says the bride of the venue.
 Their invitation suite can be described as the same.

 Make It Your Own

 When creating a custom invitation suite, emphasize the word "custom."
-Any design can illustrate the vibe of you want, whether it's something obvious like your color palette or wedding location or an element that's more subtle like nods to your relationship or cultural heritage.
-For her own wedding, Ashling Loh-Doyle, founder of creative studio Lotus & Ash, did both with paper elements that reflected both her heritage (Chinese-Malaysian and Irish) and her groom's Southern roots, as well as their shared graphic sensibilities and wedding theme, which she describes as “Black Tie and Mai Tai"—in other words, classic with colorful nods to Kentucky and Southeast Asia.
+Any design can illustrate your desired vibe, whether it's something obvious like your color palette or wedding location or an element that's more subtle like nods to your relationship or cultural heritage.
+For her own wedding, Ashling Loh-Doyle, founder of creative studio Lotus & Ash, did both with paper elements that reflected both her heritage (Chinese-Malaysian and Irish) and her groom's Southern roots, as well as their shared graphic sensibilities and wedding theme, which she describes as "Black Tie and Mai Tai"—in other words, classic with colorful nods to Kentucky and Southeast Asia.